-Genome assemblies are typically built from PacBio High Fidelity (HiFi) and/or Oxford Nanopore long-reads (ONT) [10].
-HiFi reads average 15 kbp in length, are highly accurate (~0.1% error), and can produce contiguous draft genome assemblies [11].
-However, HiFi-based assemblies often fragment at large and homogenous repeats as well as known sequence-specific coverage dropouts [12].
-Built from much longer, though noisier reads with a distinct error-profile, ONT-based assemblies can complement HiFi-based assemblies by resolving some larger repeats or compensating for HiFi coverage dropouts [12].
-However, even when using complementary longread technologies, modern draft genome assemblies rarely achieve complete chromosome-scale.
+Genome assemblies are typically built from PacBio High Fidelity (HiFi) and/or Oxford Nanopore long-reads (ONT) [9].
+HiFi reads average 15 kbp in length, are highly accurate ( $\sim 0.1\%$ error), and can produce contiguous draft genome assemblies [10].
+However, HiFi-based assemblies often fragment at large and homogenous repeats as well as known sequence-specific coverage dropouts [11].
+Built from much longer, though noisier reads with a distinct error profile, ONT-based assemblies can complement HiFi-based assemblies by resolving some larger repeats or compensating for HiFi coverage dropouts [11].
+Combining complementary genome assemblies is sometimes referred to as "reconciliation" and several tools have been developed for this task [12, 13].
+Even after combining complementary assemblies, modern draft genome assemblies rarely achieve complete chromosome scale.
 Longer and ultimately chromosome-scale sequences are produced by scaffolding, the process of ordering and orienting genome assembly contigs, and placing gaps between adjacent contigs.
 Scaffolding is usually achieved by comparing a genome assembly to genome maps encoding the relative distances of genomic markers along chromosomes.
 Linkage, physical (including optical maps and reference assemblies), and spatial proximity maps (from Chromatin Conformation Capture, or Hi-C data) are popular and effective for scaffolding assemblies.
-However, because genome maps are noisy and scaffolding methods are fallible, automated scaffolding usually results in incomplete or misassembled scaffolds and researchers often rely on laborious manual curation to correct these shortcomings [13,14].
+However, because genome maps are noisy and scaffolding methods are fallible, automated scaffolding usually results in incomplete or misassembled scaffolds and researchers often rely on laborious manual curation to correct these shortcomings [14, 15].